kmadjei/myFirst-ReactApp-dojoBlog/README.md

 # React DojoBlog

 This is my first React walk-through project with Shaun, known as the NetNinja on YouTube.
-In this project I learn to build a simple blog sing page application using React-js.
+In this project I learn to build a simple blog single page application using React-js.
 User's that visit the site can create, read, update and delete blogs.

 Below is a link for the project deployed to Heroku.
 👉 [Quick Preview](https://myfirst-reactapp-dojoblog.herokuapp.com/)